SecondBrainUS/AssistantWebserver/README.md

+Goal:
+    Multiple users, multiple sessions connected to a single AI agent Realtime/Websocket or RESTful/HTTP

+    AI APIs:
+        OpenAI Realtime
+        Ollama (next)

+    The Room needs to be able to emit a message to all connected users _broadcast()
+            {room_id}

 On send_message, in the assistant namespace we override the message callback so it responds to the room when OpenAI responds.